MohamedDiopGit/Responsive-Website/README.md

 It is always updated, check it out !

-Update : - Restriction access for directories with .htacces/.htpasswd files - Use of PHP and server for SQL request - Twitter API on it
+Update : - Restriction access for directories with .htacces/.htpasswd files - Use of PHP and server for SQL

 Take a look at the responsiveness by resizing the page and displaying the menu for example.
 You have some funny motion of icon when you put your mouse on it.